-For the years ended December 31, 2018 and 2017, reserves related to the John Hancock reinsurance transaction were as follows (in millions):
+For the years ended December 31, 2019 and 2018, reserves related to the Closed Block reinsurance transaction were as follows (in millions):

-2018 2017
+2019 2018

-Reserves assumed \$ 8,439 \$ 8,781
+Reserves assumed \$ 8,155 \$ 8,439

-Reserves ceded (3,376) (3,512)
+Reserves ceded (3,262) (3,376)

-Reserves net \$ 5,063 \$ 5,269
+Reserves net \$ 4,893 \$ 5,063

 Effective April 1, 2018, the Company's coinsurance with funds withheld and modified coinsurance agreements with NYLIAC were terminated, as NYLIAC fully recaptured the risks related to this business.
 The Company received a recapture fee from NYLIAC in the amount of \$21 million pre-tax.
 Prior to the recapture, the Company had assumed 90% of a block of in-force life insurance business from NYLIAC consisting of universal life and variable universal life products assumed using a combination of coinsurance with funds withheld for the fixed portion maintained in the general account and modified coinsurance ("MODCO") for policies in the separate accounts.
-Under both the MODCO and funds withheld treaties, NYLIAC retained the assets held in relation to the policy reserves and separate accounts liabilities.
 An experience refund was paid to NYLIAC at the end of each accounting period for 100% of the profits in excess of \$5 million per year.
-Experience refunds paid in 2018 and 2017 were \$2 million and \$67 million, respectively, which is reported in Premiums in the accompanying Statutory Statements of Operations.
-At December 31, 2017, the Company held assumed reserves under coinsurance with funds withheld and MODCO of \$ \$5,347 million.
+Experience refunds paid in 2018 were \$2 million, which was reported in Premiums in the accompanying Statutory Statements of Operations.